SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 We make the compatibility reports when other vendors release newer versions after our release.
 This is where you see if, for example, a new version of Internet Explorer is compatible with the current releases of SuperOffice.
 You can also check out the [system requirements][1].

-## MS Office 2021
+## Microsoft Office 2021

 ![office2021.png][img17]

-We have tested MS Office 2021 with SuperOffice 10.
+We have tested Microsoft Office 2021 with SuperOffice 10.
 We put more focus on Office-related functionalities such as Web Tools, MailLink, and document handling, and the rest of the areas were smoked.
 We did not find any compatibility-related issues/bugs during the test.
 The report was made on February 24th 2022.

 <a href="../../assets/downloads/compatibility/msoffice-2021.xlsx" download>Click to download report</a>
 ## MacOS Monterey